 Ovarian cancer, like many other debilitating forms of cancer, can devastate women and their families.
-Unfortunately, it is estimated that over 20,000 women will be diagnosed with ovarian cancer each year ; it is also estimated that over 10,000 will likely pass away from this grim type of cancer as well.
+Unfortunately, it is estimated that over 20,000 women will be diagnosed with ovarian cancer each year; it is also estimated that over 10,000 will likely pass away from this grim type of cancer as well.
 Women as a whole should be prepared to prevent and identify ovarian cancer symptoms.
 Since it is the ninth most common cancer affecting women, with a woman’s chance of being diagnosed 1 in 72, prevention and identification are the best ways to fight ovarian cancer.
-This form of cancer is not as widely understood by the public like others such as lung cancer or liver cancer; this is exactly why awareness of this “not so silent” killer needs to be raised.
+This form of cancer is not as widely understood by the public like others such as lung cancer or liver cancer; this is exactly why awareness of this secretive killer needs to be spread.

 The Symptoms of Ovarian Cancer

 A majority of the female reproductive system is located within the pelvis, including the uterus, fallopian tubes, and ovaries.
-Since the ovaries rest in the pelvic area, pelvic pain and discomfort will occur when the ovaries are injured due to cancer.
+Since the ovaries rest so low, pelvic pain and discomfort will occur when the ovaries are injured due to cancer.
 The swelling can also place pressure upon the other organs in the pelvic area, such as the bladder.
-For those who are suffering an unbearable level of pain or discomfort within the pelvis, it is quite possible that cancer could be in an advanced stage.
+For those who are suffering an unbearable amount of pain or discomfort within the pelvis, it is quite possible that the cancer could be in an advanced stage.
 Pelvic pain should be reported to a primary care physician if it lasts for more than a few days and is not due to other conditions or illnesses; especially if it accompanies any of the additional warning signs below.

 When cancer affects the ovaries, it is very close to the location of the bladder within the pelvic area.
 The urgency to urinate can differ greatly for those suffering from ovarian cancer.
 Some may experience the need to urinate frequently while others may have difficulty with urination.
 It may take an extended period of time before urine flow begins.
 If one finds it impossible to urinate, medical attention is needed as soon as possible.
 When urination becomes nearly hopeless, it could indicate that there is a blockage.
 A blockage can result in damage to the urinary tract and infection if it is not taken care of correctly.
 Further complications resulting from an infection may compound the loss of appetite that commonly occurs with cancer, which is outlined below.